Abigail Kinoiki Kekaulike Kawānanakoa: Personal life

 In 1952, Kawānanakoa was briefly engaged to Peter Perkins, a male model and star player on the Oahu polo team, although they did not marry.

 On October 1, 2017, Kawānanakoa married Veronica Gail Worth (now Veronica Gail Kawānanakoa), who was 63 years old at the time, in Honolulu.
 The couple were married in a ceremony performed at the home of Justice Steven Levinson.
 In 2017 Kawānanakoa had a medical episode.
 In a handwritten letter by her to the media, she explained her firing of her former attorney James Wright.
 Wright, a trustee for the multimillion-dollar Abigail K. K. Kawananakoa Revocable Living Trust, made accusations that Worth abused her 92-year-old spouse.
 Michael Rudy, Worth's attorney, and Michael A. Lilly, Kawānanakoa's attorney, both denied the allegations.
 First Hawaiian Bank succeeded Wright as trustee in 2018.

 Kawānanakoa died of complications of a stroke on December 11, 2022, at the age of 96 at her home in Nuʻuanu.
 Her death was announced in the Hawaiian language at ʻIolani Palace.
 Governor Josh Green ordered all flags to be flown at half-staff out of respect for Kawānanakoa.

 The Kawānanakoa family announced that her body would lay-in-state at ʻIolani Palace in a public memorial.
 A private funeral took place at the chapel at the Royal Mausoleum at Mauna ʻAla on January 23, 2023.
 Her body returned to the mortuary at Oahu Cemetery after the private funeral service to await burial upon the completion of the tomb at Mauna ʻAla.

+On 27 March 2023 Kawānanakoa was buried in her final resting place at Mauna ʻAla in a small private ceremony.
+Her tomb of black granite and flecks of gold is on the makai (seaward) side of the entrance to Mauna Ala, has a 15-by-15-foot foundation and is 8 feet tall.
+The royal tomb also has two pūloʻuloʻu, a symbol that royalty is present, and a guardian in front of the tomb.